apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.4 to 3.5

 - Since Spark 3.5, the JDBC options related to DS V2 pushdown are `true` by default.
 These options include: `pushDownAggregate`, `pushDownLimit`, `pushDownOffset` and `pushDownTableSample`.
 To restore the legacy behavior, please set them to `false`. e.g. set `spark.sql.catalog.your_catalog_name.pushDownAggregate` to `false`.
+- Since Spark 3.5, the Avro will throw `AnalysisException` when reading Interval types as Date or Timestamp types and reading Decimal types with lower precision.
+To restore the legacy behavior, set `spark.sql.legacy.avro.allowReadingWithIncompatibleSchema` to `true`

 ## Upgrading from Spark SQL 3.3 to 3.4